C-Chafik/rainfall/level3/walkthrough.md

 So we need 3 %x to reach our variable, know we must write 0x40 to it.

-In printf there is a format called %n, it basically write the number of characters to a pointers.
+In printf there is a format called %n, it basically write the length of the actual buffer, into the pointed address.

 0x40 = 64, so we must write 64 character and then call %n.